highcharts/node-export-server/README.md

 })();
 ```

-In order for everything to work as it is supposed to, the `setOptions` function should be called before running the `initExport` and any export-related function (`startExport`, `singleExport`, or `batchExport`) to correctly initialize all option values.
+In order for everything to work as it is supposed to, the `setGlobalOptions` function should be called before running the `initExport` and any export-related function (`startExport`, `singleExport`, or `batchExport`) to correctly initialize all option values.

 ## Options Handling

 When starting a server or performing single or batch exports via the CLI, server's global options are initialized from the `defaultConfig` object located in `./lib/schemas/config.js`.
 These options are then extended with values from all other sources mentioned in the [Configuration](#configuration) section.

 For `Node.js Module` usage, the process differs slightly.
 Some API functions must be called manually.
 By default, global options are initialized solely from the `defaultConfig` object at the start, similar to the server and CLI scenarios.
-However, to include options from other sources (as outlined in the [Configuration](#configuration) section), you need to explicitly call the `setOptions()` function.
-If `setOptions()` is not used, the system will rely on the default values from the defaultConfig object.
+However, to include options from other sources (as outlined in the [Configuration](#configuration) section), you need to explicitly call the `setGlobalOptions()` function.
+If `setGlobalOptions()` is not used, the system will rely on the default values from the defaultConfig object.

-The `setOptions()` function allows you to either extend or copy global options.
+The `setGlobalOptions()` function allows you to either extend or copy global options.

 - `Extend`: Adds new options to the global configuration while keeping the original options intact.
 - `Copy`: Merges new options into a separate set, leaving global options unaffected.